-The National organization, headquartered in Reston, VA has the following goals:
+The global organization, headquartered in Reston, VA has the following goals:

 For more about the Society, check out their webpage.

 The Pittsburgh Section

 The Pittsburgh Section of ASCE has nearly 1700 members and represents engineering and construction interests for communities throughout western Pennsylvania.

 The Pittsburgh Section hosts several technical and networking events through out the year, including the Annual Kick-off Dinner and Life Member Recognition Banquet in the Fall and the Engineers Week Awards Banquet in February.
 Our five technical institutes offer monthly or bi-monthly discipline focused seminars and dinner events providing PDH’s to our membership.
 The Younger Member Forum (YMF) is also very active hosting monthly opportunities for young professionals and college students to gain leadership, networking, and industry skills.